-Ceated and styled by Chef Henry M Summers, photographed in 3" x 4" film by Jim Lord
+Ceated and styled by Chef Henry M, Summers, photographed in 3" x 4" film by Jim Lord

 The word gumbo is derived from the South- and Central-African word for okra, a vegetable that was brought to America aboard the slave ships.
 The world-famous Créole stew, therefore, is rooted in African cooking.

 The brown roux called for as a thickener in most gumbo recipes reflects the influence of classically-trained French cooks in the Créole kitchen.
-Unlike a blond roux (see sauce velouté, above), cooking a roux to the brown stage is a long and tedious process, during which it must be frequently stirred and constantly monitored so it doesn’t burn.
+Unlike roux blond (see sauce velouté, above), cooking a roux to the brown stage is a long and tedious process, during which it must be frequently stirred and constantly monitored so it doesn’t burn.

 Historically, however, ground peanuts have been used for centuries to enrich and thicken all sorts of savory stews in sub-Saharan Africa.
 Using peanuts in this manner, then, is highly appropriate in what is, in essence, an African dish.

 1/2 cup smooth peanut butter, preferably ground from fresh peanuts without sugar added, but commercial brands may be used in a pinch

 1 cup okra, fresh or frozen, sliced in 1/2” pieces